- Why is the county and city involved in what has been a privately owned landfill?

 Such policies were not widely available when the Leichner Landfill closed in 1991.
 Because of the ability to purchase insurance today, it won't be necessary to maintain a large reserve fund as protection against future liability.

+On Nov.
+5, 2013, the Board of County Commissioners approved an agreement with Maul Foster & Alongi Inc. of Vancouver to lead a master planning effort for the landfill and adjacent parcels.
 The county will prepare a master plan that projects how the site could develop in the future.
 One example of master planning occurred earlier this decade when the county and city jointly funded a plan for future redevelopment of “Section 30,” a square mile in east Vancouver that historically has been used for gravel mining.

 The county will work with the community to forge a viable vision for reusing the site and attracting private investment, creating public benefit, addressing environmental concerns and allowing future development.